 Leasing a 2009 Honda CR-V, and saving $4000 off of MSRP.

 I used Barrie Honda when I had my 2005 CRV.
 I approached them with Car Cost Canada report in hand and they were very helpful.
 There were no problems.
 They were up front with all incentives and we negotiated a better deal.
 Thanks to Barrie Honda.

 Buying a 2008 Honda CR-V, and saving $7000 off of MSRP.

-Showed them the printout and they knew how to deal with it and asked me where I would like to start.
+I showed them the printout and they knew how to deal with it and asked me where I would like to start.
 I said $300 over invoice & to their credit they came back with their bottom line.
-The vehicle listed for $39430 plus taxes & they offered me the CRV EXL-Navi for $38881 out the door and since I didn't want the discounted financing they even threw in 90 days no payments after the deal was done.
+The vehicle listed for $39430 plus taxes and they offered me the CRV EXL-Navi for $38881 out the door and since I didn't want the discounted financing they even threw in 90 days no payments after the deal was done.
 Great to deal with.

 Buying a 2009 Honda Fit, and saving $1500 off of MSRP.

 As a second vehicle, the Fit is fun to drive, gives me the economy I want and the utility I require.
 Using my Car Cost Canada Report, I calculated what I thought was a fair price and made an offer to my closest dealer.
 They said they would be losing money on the deal and turned it down.
 A friend had bought two cars from Barrie Honda and recommended them highly for both sales and service.
 When I entered, I was greeted by Gary who accepted my offer without playing any of the usual games and even went a bit better by including a set of approximately $100 floor mats at no charge.

 reported on Tuesday, September 22, 2009

 Buying a 2009 Honda Fit, and saving $500 off of MSRP.